drizzle-lang/drizzle/docs/syntax/datatypes.md

 - `s1: set[int] = {1, 2, 3}`
 - `s2: set = {1, 'b', 0xa}`

-A big plus Sapphire has over Python in this regard is that, due to Sapphire's type declarations, the `{}` literal can be used to define empty sets **and** empty dicts with no hassle\*!
+A big plus Drizzle has over Python in this regard is that, due to Drizzle's type declarations, the `{}` literal can be used to define empty sets **and** empty dicts with no hassle\*!

 \* A small bit of hassle might arise when using the literal in a conditional (`if s == {}`) but hopefully the parser will be able to handle it.